THIS IS AN EQUAL HOUSING OPPORTUNITY COMMUNITY

 |APARTMENT SIZE||MINIMUM OCCUPANCY||MAXIMUM OCCUPANCY|

-*The above minimum occupancy standards will be enforced including; medical evidence that a family of two persons (other than parent & child), require two bedrooms, and a family of three persons with only one child, require a third bedroom.
+*The above minimum occupancy standards will be enforced including; medical evidence that a family of two persons (other than guardian & child), require two bedrooms, and a family of three persons with only one child, require a third bedroom.
+Exceptions will be reviewed on a case by case basis.
 Rejecting an apartment offered without a medical reason, applicant will be placed at bottom of applicable waiting list.
 Rejecting an apartment offered without a medical reason a second time; applicant will be removed from the waiting list, and may reapply after one year.
-A one bedroom preference is given to seniors or disabled over other applicants applying or on waiting list.
+A one-bedroom preference is given to seniors or disabled over other applicants applying or on waiting list.
 Whispering Pines I and II are set aside for persons 50 + only.

 REQUIREMENT FOR ELIGIBILITY